 - PRO: Endgame viable as budget support weapons

 - CON: Repetitive farming of the River District

 Artifact Weapons are one of the core points of the Cloaked Ascendancy campaign.
 They are obtainable in the campaign shop, and can be fully farmed.
-As part of the last tier of Artifact Weapons they are mostly no longer viable however, except for the Fey set, which still offers a budget option for support builds that don’t want to or can’t buy Stronghold Weapons.
+As part of the last tier of Artifact Weapons they are no longer viable however.
+The one exception is the Fey set, which still offers a budget option for support builds that don’t want to or can’t buy Stronghold Weapons.

 - PRO: Top choice for support; instantly available on the Auction House

 - CON: Can be unreasonably expensive

 Speaking of AD, here come the Stronghold sets!
 With their clearly support oriented set bonus it’s the top choice for all you buffers, healers and tanks.
 This comes with a price though.
 The sets are only obtainable through the super expensive Masterwork Professions.
 This means that you need someone that has unlocked the recipes, which is no small feat.
 And you additionally need to supply your crafter with the necessary resources.

 The builds that don’t utilize power can thankfully settle for older variants.
 Power sharers like Pallys or DC however only find “bis” in the Module 13 versions.
 In any case you might want to go with Fey or Pioneer Weapons from the Cloaked Ascendancy campaign for much better value.

 - Bag of Tricks Vol. 57: Masterwork Cheat Sheet

 - Bag of Tricks Vol. 88: Nyvaril’s Workshop for Masterwork Professions